 - 1. Click the Start button, select Run, and type secpol.msc in the Open field.
 The Local Security Setting screen will appear as shown in Figure C-1. - 2.
-Right-click IP Security Policies on Local Computer, and click Create IP Security Policy. - 3.
-Click the Next button, and then enter a name for your policy (for example, to Gateway).
+Right-click IP Security Policies on Local Computer (Win XP) or IP Security Policies on Local Machine (Win 2000), and click Create IP Security Policy. - 3.
+Click the Next button, and then enter a name for your policy (for example, to\Router).
 Then, click Next. - 4.
 Deselect the Activate the default response rule check box, and then click the Next button. - 5.
 Click the Finish button, making sure the Edit check box is checked.